 Since its inception, the goal of the Richmond Ambulance Authority has been to provide its community with clinical excellence, while ensuring reliable response times.
 When our communications center receives a 911 call, emergency medical priority dispatching protocols are followed to ensure the right resources are deployed to each call as quickly as possible.
 Despite having the highest call volume per capita in the nation, over 50,000 calls annually, our response times remain among the fastest in the country.

 The Richmond Ambulance Authority responds to over 50,000 calls annually.
-Our RAA ambulances are on the scene of life-threatening emergency calls in less than 8 minutes, 59 seconds, 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.
+Our RAA ambulances are on the scene of life-threatening emergency calls in 8 minutes, 59 seconds or less, 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.
 Our Advanced Life Support (ALS) units are continuously stocked by our logistics department in order to ensure they have all the necessary equipment and resources for each call.
 Each ambulance has some of the most advanced equipment in the field including high tech stretchers, monitor/defibrillators, and autoresuscitation devices.
 Our highly trained staff along with state of the art equipment give our patients the best chance for survival.
 We take pride in being able to offer world class service and resources to our community.